-Cryptocurrency trading can be a complicated ordeal.
-As we explained in our Haasbot article, crypto prices are very fickle, ultimately depending on various factors ranging from general market conditions to the limitations of human nature.
-Some of those factors can be controlled/predicted, and this is where cryptocurrency trading bots come in.
+Automated cryptocurrency trading can be a complicated ordeal.
+As we will explain in this Cryptohopper review, crypto prices are very fickle, ultimately depending on various factors ranging from general market conditions to the limitations of human nature.
+Some of those factors can be controlled/predicted, and this is where cryptocurrency and altcoin bots come in.

 A bot is essentially a piece of pre-programmed software; it requires a certain amount of human input to operate properly.
 To explain it bluntly, a human programmer/trader sets up the software in a way he believes will result in profit, sets it loose onto the market and hopefully starts earning money.

 |?
 Price||Free Trial / $19 / $49 / $99 Per Month|

 |?
 Payment Options||PayPal / Bank Transfer / Crypto|

 |?
 Exchange Support||OKEX / KuCoin / Bitvavo / Binance / Binance US / Coinbase Pro|